Connect to your Pet with Petcube Bites

 After it was set up, our family tested it with Teddy.
 At first he was scared by the clicking noise and ran out of the room.
 After the treats started coming out, he began to get more interested and would run back in to get them.
 He adapted to it really quickly and pretty soon was waiting near it for more treats to come out.

 Unfortunately (well not for Teddy!) sometimes the Petcube would throw out multiple treats – two or three at a time.
 Petcube has detailed recommendations on the size and shape of the treats to use, so we were surprised that the provided treats came out in multiples.
-You can refill the dispenser with up to two pounds of treats and even set up an Amazon Dash button to make sure you never run out.
+You can refill the dispenser with up to two pounds of treats to make sure you never run out.

 We contacted the Petcube customer support to ask a few questions about the privacy and the multiple treats.
 The support agent via chat was really responsive and knowledgeable and answered all our questions thoroughly, and even offered to diagnose the treat dispenser remotely.